 In addition to the short paved trail at Keys View, the only other dog-friendly hiking trail within Joshua Tree National park is the similarly paved Oasis of Mara Trail.

 A unique spot in the park, the oasis contains a large stand of honey mesquite and is the best spot to view California fan palm in the park.
-There are interpretive signs along the path.
+There are interpretive signs located along the path.

 #5 Walk Along Unpaved Roads